backbonesk/chaching/README.md

 * [TrustCard](http://www.trustpay.eu/contact-references-payment-methods-news/dokumenty-na-stiahnutie-en-GB/) -- TrustPay, a.s.
 * [SporoPay](http://www.slsp.sk/6415/sporopay-elektronicke-platby-na-internete.html) -- Slovenská sporiteľna, a.s.

+* [GP webpay](http://gpwebpay.cz/Content/downloads/GP_webpay_Seznameni_se_systemem_072013.pdf) -- Global Payments Europe, s.r.o.

 * [PayPal](http://www.paypal.com) -- PayPal, a.s.

-The current version of the library is v0.11.2 and requires PHP 5.4 to work.
+The current version of the library is v0.13.0 and requires PHP 5.4 to work.
 Even though there are things to make better, it is already being used in production without any sort of problems.

 Chaching library is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).